CarterStancil/buzzline-05-stancil/README.md

 - Ruff by Astral Software (Linter + Formatter)
 - **SQLite Viewer by Florian Klampfer**
 - WSL by Microsoft (on Windows Machines)

+## New Files

+Consumer_Stancil.py -- This is the main consumer file for the project

+Analysis_Category_Trends.py -- This file analyzes the categories and the frequency over time.
+I run this after I generated 150 messages and processed them into an SQLite database